joshuabaert-wgu/feaderation-example/readme.md

 2. run `ng add @angular-architects/module-federation --port {ProjectPort}` you can also add `--project {ProjectName}` if it is not the default
 3. Navigate to the now created `webpack.config.js` in the project
 4. Uncomment and edit the remote section that should look something like
+5. run via something like `ng server projectName` (note if you run into problems about ngx-build-plus you have to nuke your yarn.lock & node_modules)
 ```JS
   // For remotes (please adjust)
   name: "learner",